dhruvilxcode/ineuron-landing-page/README.md

 Used Media Queries 🖼 , so it is now Responsive to Smartphone, Tablet and Desktops.

+The Entire page is **optimized** ⚡️ for **performance**, images are optimized, used SVGs at possible places, The page will load Super fast.

 Used [SwiperJS](https://swiperjs.com/), to add slider in Team Section.